Aveglia/vAMPirus/helpmeoutsome.md

 For this command, you will run ASV generation alone generating counts tables, matrices and a phylogenetic tree.

-### Run --Analyze to create pOTUs at a single clustering percentage
+### Run --Analyze to create pcASVs at a single clustering percentage

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pOTU --clusterAAID .97 --skipAminoTyping --minLen 400 --maxLen 430`
+`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pcASV --clusterAAID .97 --skipAminoTyping --minLen 400 --maxLen 430`

-This command will produce results for ASVs and pOTUs.
+This command will produce results for ASVs and pcASVs.

-### Run --Analyze to create nOTUs at a single clustering percentage
+### Run --Analyze to create ncASVs at a single clustering percentage

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --clusterNuclID .97 --skipAminoTyping --minLen 400 --maxLen 430 --asvcountID .95`
+`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclID .97 --skipAminoTyping --minLen 400 --maxLen 430 --asvcountID .95`